Ameobea/web-synth/docs/vocal-synthesis.md

 # vocal synthesis

 There's a lot of stuff out there for vocal synthesis.
-Much of it seems to be Japanese.
+It's a field that has seen research and work for decades.
+There's a high representation of content from Japanese researchers, it seems.
 I'm focusing on musical/singing aspects, the sure leader of which is Vocaloid.
 However, Vocaloid is very much proprietary and entirely closed off.
 However, there are alternatives:

 - [[utau]]: Freeware similar to Vocaloid with lots of freely available soundbanks.
 However, the quality is almost always far lower than that of the Vocaloids, especially modern ones.
 - [[synthesizer-v]]: More recent, actively updated, non-free vocal synthesizer built by this genius: <https://github.com/Sleepwalking>